soumyadipdas37/finescoop.github.io/source/_posts/hundreds_of_travellers_descend_on_village_for_annual_horse_fair.md

 The horse fair has been allowed to go ahead in spite of calls for it be shut down over fears of the spread of Covid-19 and the county being on the verge of local lockdown.

+Girl swept up in the air by kite during Taiwan's festival

 Bystander films man attempting to rape woman on subway platform

-Girl swept up in the air by kite during Taiwan's festival

 Million People March gathers in Hyde Park

-Bystander films person being shot dead during Portland protests

 Shocking moment Russian Su-27 crosses in front of US B-52